kraken-build/kraken/docs/docs/krakenw.md

 1. Set the `KRAKENW_USE=UV` environment variable.
 2. Pass the `--use=UV` option to the `krakenw` command when installing your environment.
+3. Run `krakenw config --installer=UV` to set UV as the default installer in `~/.config/krakenw/config.toml`.

 ## Credentials managment